-Test I : Objective type questions.
-Test II : Comprehensive questions.
+Part I: Objective type questions.

+Part II: Comprehensive questions.

-Students with 40% marks in Test-I will qualify for Test-II.
+Students with 40% marks in Part I will qualify for Part II.A relaxation of 5% will be provided to the candidates belonging to SC/ST category.

-For preparing the final merit list 60% weightage will be given to the score in the Entrance Test (Test-II only) and 40% weightage will be given to the score of the qualifying examination (i.e. Bachelor's level).
+For preparing the final merit list 60% weightage will be given to the score in the admission test (Part II) and 40% weightage will be given to the score of the qualifying examination (i.e. Bachelors level).
+The last date for submission of final year result for the purpose of merit list preparation will be specified in the bulletin of information.

-In the event of any shortfall of admission under mode-I, the remaining seats will be added to the quota for the candidates seeking admission through Mode II.
-If a candidate is shortlisted for admission in both the modes, he/she will be admitted through mode I only.
-Future withdrawals will not change the mode of admission of a candidate already admitted.
+In the event of any short fall of admission through Entrance Test the remaining seats will be filled from the merit list of the candidates seeking admission through direct quota reserved for B.Sc.
+(Honours) Computer Science students of the University of Delhi and vice versa.
+If a candidate is shortlisted in both the categories, he/she will be admitted through the merit.
+This decision will be taken at the time of admission only, and future withdrawals will not change the category of a candidate already admitted.